CINE.AR Play: Establishment as Odeon

 Cine.ar play launched in December 2015 with the name of Odeon.
-This new platform, created by the Argentina national film authority (INCAA) with technological support form ARSAT, aimed to be a new display window for the Argentinian cinema industry, planning on offering first a free period, and then launching as a subscription platform, which never came to an end.
+This new platform, created by the Argentina national film authority (INCAA) with technological support form ARSAT, aimed to be a new display window for the Argentine cinema industry, planning on offering first a free period, and then launching as a subscription platform, which never came to an end.
 On its first days, Odeon reached 150,000 users.
 The development costed 3,4 million USD (34 million pesos of 2015) and lasted 18 months.

 INCAA was in charge of curating audiovisual content, managing exhibition rights, and the platform design.
 On the other hand, the state-owned telco ARSAT managed the technological aspects of the project: content storage and transmission.

-It was also meant as a new income source of royalties for several copyright collectives in Argentina: Directores Argentinos Cinematográficos (Film director), Sociedad Argentina de Gestión de Actores e Intérpretes (actors), SADAIC (musicians), Argentores (screenwriters).
+It was also meant as a new income source of royalties for several copyright collectives in Argentina: Directores Argentinos Cinematográficos (Film director), SAGAI (Sociedad Argentina de Gestión de Actores e Intérpretes; actors), SADAIC (musicians), Argentores (screenwriters).